wasp-lang/wasp/web/docs/advanced/deployment/manually.md

 Heroku does not offer a free plan anymore and `mini` is their cheapest database instance - it costs $5/mo.
 :::

 Heroku will also set `DATABASE_URL` env var for us at this point.
-If you are using an external database, you will have to set it yourself.
+If you are using an external database, you will have to set it up yourself.

 The `PORT` env var will also be provided by Heroku, so the only two left to set are the `JWT_SECRET` and `WASP_WEB_CLIENT_URL` env vars: